RDBMS (Relational Database Management System) and HBase are both types of database management systems, but they differ in several ways:

-HBase is a column-oriented database management system that runs on top of Hadoop Distributed File System (HDFS).
+HBase: HBase is a column-oriented database management system that runs on top of the Hadoop Distributed File System (HDFS).
 It is well suited for sparse data sets, which are common in many big data use cases.
-It is an opensource, distributed database developed by Apache software foundations.
-Initially, it was named Google Big Table, afterwards it was re-named as HBase and is primarily written in Java.
-It can store massive amount of data from terabytes to petabytes.
-It is built for low-latency operations and is used extensively for read and write operations.
-It stores large amount of data in the form of tables.
+It is an open-source, distributed database developed by Apache software foundations.
+Initially, it was named Google Big Table, afterwards, it was re-named HBase and is primarily written in Java.
+It can store massive amounts of data from terabytes to petabytes.
+It is built for low-latency operations and is used extensively for reading and writing operations.
+It stores a large amount of data in the form of tables.

 Difference between RDBMS and HBase: